MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-parquet-format.md

 - **Message**: `Column %column; does not exist in Parquet file.`

-- **Cause**: The source schema is a mismatch with the sink schema.
+- **Cause**: The source schema is a mismatch with the destination schema.

 - **Recommendation**:  Check the mappings in the activity.
-Make sure that the source column can be mapped to the correct sink column.
+Make sure that the source column can be mapped to the correct destination column.

 ## Error code: ParquetInvalidDataFormat